 In addition the town center and adjacent streets are a great example of French architecture and feeling.
 It is virtually empty of tourists so, most of the times, you get the whole town to yourself.
 You can visit the three old churches, walk through the city center and walk by the river in the beautiful park by the chic City Hall building.

 I wish I would have the opportunity to go to Paris again and take more day trips into the French country side.
 Going outside of Paris will give you a different French experience and will complete your understanding of the French culture.
-I have loved every trip I have taken outside of Paris, so try it out yourself.
+I have loved every trip I have taken outside of Paris, so try it out for yourself.